frnmst/md-toc/docs/contributing.rst

 Dependencies
 ------------

-Install the software requirements from the ``requirements.txt`` file in the repository's root:
+First of all install the software requirements from the ``requirements.txt`` file in the repository's root:

 ::